arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/datasheet/datasheet.md

 - **Predictive maintenance:** The combination of machine vision and machine learning capabilities of the Vision Shield and the Portenta H7 opens up possibilities for predictive maintenance based on subtle differences in the visual representation of machinery.
 These capabilities are further enhanced with the two MP34DT05 MEMS microphones included in the Vision Shield.

-- **Surveillance:** The Vision Shield is able to provide surveillance capabilities in areas with low Wi-Fi penetration (e.g. warehouse) and large areas (e.g. shopping centres).
+- **Surveillance:** The Vision Shield is able to provide surveillance capabilities in areas with low Wi-Fi® penetration (e.g. warehouse) and large areas (e.g. shopping centres).
 The OpenMV libraries enable the Vision Shield to identify objects and alert the operator via LoRa® while saving a snapshot on the microSD storage slot.

 ### Related Products
 The Vision Shield is developed as an add-on shield that requires the Portenta H7.